RAK4270 WisDuo Breakout Board Quick Start Guide

 Configure the ABP Mode on the Platform

-During the registration of a new device, if you select DeviceProfile_ABP”, as shown in Figure 53, then the ChirpStack platform will assume that this device will join to the LoRaWAN network using the ABP mode.
+When registering a new device, if you select DeviceProfile_ABP, as shown in Figure 53, the ChirpStack platform will assume that the device will connect to the LoRaWAN network using ABP mode.

 After selecting the ABP mode, the following parameters appear in the Activation tab: